FuriouZz/blog/content/posts/2024-01-02/index.md

 └── deno.json
 ```

-Details about files will be explained later in the article.
+Details about files will be given later in the article.

 ## Install Deno and configure Lume